 2. Place beans in a large Dutch oven or saucepan.
 Add remaining baking soda, 1 tablespoon salt, onion, and garlic.
 Add 6 cups water and bring to a boil over high heat.
 Reduce to a simmer, cover with lid slightly cracked, and cook until beans are completely tender, to the point of falling apart, about 2 hours.
 Check on beans occasionally and top up with more water if necessary, they should be completely submerged at all times.
 You will be able to skim off a good bit of the skins as they float to the top of the water.

 3. Make your Tahini Sauce: Combine garlic, lemon juice and vinegar in a blender.
 Pulse until a pulpy puree is formed, about 15 short pulses.
 Let sit for 10 minutes.
 While this sits, measure out tahini into a large bowl.
 Add cumin and a small pinch of salt.
 Set a fine mesh strainer mesh over the tahini (not touching) and pour the garlic pulpy blend in.
 Press out as much liquid as you can with the back of a spoon or a rubber spatula, then discard solids.
 (These ‘solids’ make a pretty awesome start to dressing, by the way.)
 There is no need to wash the blender/food processor.
-Just pick all of the garlic papery bits out, and you’re ready for the next step.
+The garlic bits are about to get blitzed, so carry on.

 4. Start whisking the tahini mixture; it will seize up and look really gloppy.
 Relax, this is normal.
 Add water a few tablespoons at a time, whisking in between each addition, until a smooth, light sauce is formed.
 The tahini sauce should very slowly lose its shape if you let ribbons of it drop from the whisk into the bowl.
 Season to taste with salt.
 Unless you’re using it all for hummus, you can refrigerate the sauce for up to 1 1/2 weeks.

 5. Back to the hummus.
 Transfer still-hot chickpeas, onion and garlic to the food processor or high-powered blender with enough cooking liquid to barely cover them.
-If using canned beans, pour entire content of both cans of beans into a microwaveable container, and nuke for 3 or so minutes until nice and steamy hot.
-This is key; please don't skip this step.
+If using canned beans, pour entire content of both cans of beans into a microwaveable container, and nuke for 4 or so minutes until nice and steamy hot.
+This is key; don't skip this step; you want this hot hot hot.
 Continue with recipe.
 Cover blender, taking out the central insert on the blender lid.
 Place a folded kitchen towel over the hole in the center of the lid to allow steam to escape.
 Holding the towel down firmly, turn the blender to the lowest possible speed and slowly increase speed to high.
 If the mixture becomes too thick to blend, add cooking liquid (any additional liquid from cans, if you have any.
 Honestly, with canned beans, I don't usually have to add more than what is in the cans.) until it has the texture of a very thick milkshake, always starting the blender on low speed before increasing to high.
-If your blender comes with a push-stick for thick purees, use it.
 Continue blending until completely smooth, about 2 minutes.

-4. Transfer hot chickpea mixture to a large bowl.
-Whisk in tahini sauce.
-Whisk in salt and cumin to taste.
+4. Add the tahini mixture to the blended chickpeas.
+Puree, again starting slow and getting it up to high, for at least 2 minutes to really blend well and get as smooth as possible.
 Transfer to a sealed container and allow to cool to room temperature.
 It should thicken up until it can hold its shape when spooned onto a plate.

-5. When ready to serve, drizzle with olive oil and sprinkled with additional cumin and/or pimente sauce.
+5. When ready to serve, drizzle with olive oil and sprinkled with additional cumin and/or pimente sauce or Alleppo pepper.
 Leftover hummus can be stored in the refrigerator for up to 1 week.
 Allow to come to room temperature before serving.
 Enjoy!